ilan-anodot/anodotcost_api_docs_slate/source/includes/_Recommendations.md

 ]
 ```

-While each recommendation has different attributes that relat to the recommendation, they all share the following common fields:
+While each recommendation has different attributes that relate to the recommendation, they all share the following common fields:

 | Name | Description |
 | ---- | ----------- |